Updated on 2024-09-30 GMT+08:00

 Description

-• SQL script file: a plain-text file that contains SQL commands for rebuilding the database to the state when it was backed up.
+• SQL script file: It is a plain-text file that contains the SQL commands required to rebuild a database to the state when it was backed up.

-• Archive file: It must be used with pg_restore to rebuild the database.
+• Archive file: It must be used with pg_restore to rebuild a database.
 This format allows pg_restore to select the data to be restored.

 Precautions

 pg_dump dumps a single database, schemas, or tables.
 Only tables, data, and functions can be exported.
-To restore data, you need to create the desired database and user in the destination instance in advance.
+Before restoration, you need to create a database and account in the target instance in advance.

-• --format=custom: The backup is in binary format, which can be restored only using pg_restore.
-The table to be restored can be specified.
+• --format=custom: The dump file is in binary format, which can be used only by pg_restore.
+You can restore specific tables from a dump file.

 Constraints

-When using pg_dump and pg_restore to back up and restore data, ensure that the versions of the source and destination databases are the same to avoid compatibility issues.
-If the versions are different, data may be lost or cannot be restored correctly.
+Before using pg_dump and pg_restore, ensure that the versions of the source and target databases are the same to avoid compatibility issues.
+Incompatible versions may cause data loss or restoration errors.

 Preparing Test Data